import numpy as np

 )->Float[Array, 'n_vertices ...']:

-Sum a half-edge field onto destination vertices.
+Sum a half-edge field onto destination vertices (scatter-add over incoming half-edges).

 sum_face_to_he